Meet Michigan 1-800 WATER DAMAGE Franchise Owner Kevin Krull

-We also have trainers who are on the boards of organizations like the Institute of Inspection Cleaning and Restoration Certification, so they are engaged in the development of future standards and guidelines.
+Our trainers are on the boards of organizations like the Institute of Inspection Cleaning and Restoration Certification.

 What do you tell people who call you while they’re doing their due diligence and discovery before they decide to buy a 1-800 WATER DAMAGE franchise?

 There are three things I always say: One, always make sure your spouse is on board with this, if you’re married.
 It takes a lot of time to get this business going.
-Make sure the whole family is involved, because a small business is a family business, and it takes a lot of time out of your life.
+Make sure the whole family is involved, because a small business is a family business, and it will take a lot of time and effort.
 Second, be prepared to work hard.
 Storms hit at any time and while you can capitalize on them and grow your business, that can also mean a lot of long days.
 And lastly, your network is your net worth.
 Go out and meet people.
 If you’re not comfortable doing that, hire someone who will be the best representative for your brand.
 It’s super important that you have a constant market presence of some kind.
-Your competitors are doing that while you’re out extracting water, so you need to be doing it while your crews are busy.
 Be a visionary for your team, and you can create a great business.

 A 1-800 WATER DAMAGE franchise is one of the most affordable businesses to own in the property restoration industry.
 The total investment for a standard franchise ranges from $102,422 to $191,987.
 These costs include everything from equipment, vehicles and access to our state-of-the-art training platform.
 You also have the option to convert your existing business with an investment ranging from $39,613 to $170,137.